Pakistan prepares to host peace talks as Iran accuses US of ground assault plans

 The UAE is seeking reparations from Iran for attacks on civilians and vital facilities and guarantees to prevent any repetition, an adviser to the president said.

-Washington has dispatched thousands of Marines to the Middle East, with the first of two contingents arriving on Friday aboard an amphibious assault ship, the U.S. military has said.
+Washington has dispatched thousands of Marines to the Middle East, with the first of two contingents arriving on March 27 aboard an amphibious assault ship, the US military has said.

 Reuters has reported that the Pentagon has considered military options that could include ground forces.